dandi/dandi-archive/doc/design/zarr-support-3.md

 1. The system can theoretically handle zarr files with ~1 million subfiles, each of size 64 * 64 * 64 bytes ~= 262 kilobytes.
 1. Zarr metadata must be mutable for zarr files in draft dandisets.
 1. Zarr archives must not be copied, as they are too large to reasonably store multiple copies.
-1. Publishing dandisets with zarr archives is not a requirement at this time.
+1. Zarr archives are immutable as long as they are contained by a published dandiset.

 # Implementation